 The enzymes you need to know

-Actinidin: Derived from kiwi, mango and banana extracts, these enzymes will make a real difference to your skin.
-“These fruits help with dirt, bacteria, and dead skin cells from accumulating on the skin surface with their natural chemical exfoliating and anti-bacterial benefits.
+Actinidin: Derived from kiwi, mango, and banana extracts, these enzymes will make a real difference to your skin.
+“These fruits help prevent dirt, bacteria, and dead skin cells from accumulating on the skin surface with their natural chemical exfoliating and anti-bacterial benefits.
 In addition, they simultaneously moisturize the skin to allow the skin to rebuild its strength,” Fillis commented.

 How to use enzymes in your skincare regime

-While enzymes are naturally derived they are considered active ingredients thanks to their exfoliating properties.
+While enzymes are naturally derived, they are considered active ingredients thanks to their exfoliating properties.
 Subsequently, it’s best to proceed with caution if you have sensitive skin and start slowly when introducing new ingredients to your routine.
-“I recommend using products containing enzymes every two-three days after you have slowly introduced them into your own bespoke skincare routine, as this allows your skin time to get used to them,” Dr. Somji advised.
+“I recommend using products containing enzymes every two to three days after you have slowly introduced them into your bespoke skincare routine, as this allows your skin time to get used to them,” Dr. Vig advised.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.